 The attorney at the Law Office of Lawrence J. Joseph has filed scores of amicus briefs in all federal circuits and the U.S. Supreme Court, as well as several state supreme courts and trial courts.
-Mr. Joseph has represented a variety of clients, including U.S. senators and representatives, state and local government, trade associations, public-interest groups, and concerned individuals.
+Mr. Joseph has represented a variety of clients, including U.S. and state senators and representatives, state and local government, trade associations, public-interest groups, and concerned individuals.

 Amicus curiae briefs, also known as friend of the court briefs, allow you to supplement the parties’ briefing in litigation.
 Typically filed in appellate courts, an amicus brief can nudge a court in the right direction or help convince a court that it lacks jurisdiction even to decide an issue.
 If you need help filing an amicus brief in any federal appellate court nationwide, contact the Law Office of Lawrence J. Joseph today.
 Mr. Joseph will help you develop your strategy and express your position clearly.

 Mr. Joseph has extensive experience practicing administrative and constitutional law at the trial-court and appellate levels.
 You can trust him to represent your interests professionally.
 Here are four ways you’ll benefit from hiring the Law Office of Lawrence J. Joseph: